Cybersecurity Concepts

 Cybersecurity risk: It is the probability of being exposed to a cybersecurity attack or that any of the cybersecurity requirements of confidentiality, integrity, or availability is violated, which may result in data theft, leakage, damage or corruption.
 It may also result in service disruption or downtime that may cause the company to lose revenue and damage infrastructure.
 An organisation that falls victim to a successful cyber-attack may lose its reputation and be compelled to pay damages to its customers or to pay a fine to regulatory agencies.
 Thus, a cybersecurity risk is the potential losses that an organisation or individuals may experience as a result of successful cyberattacks or failures of the information systems that may result in loss of data, customers, revenues, and resources (assets and financial losses).

 Cybersecurity vulnerability: It is a weakness, flaw, or error found in an information system or a cybersecurity system that cybercriminals could exploit to compromise the security of an information system.
 There are several cybersecurity vulnerabilities, and so many are still being discovered.
 Still, the most common ones include SQL injection, buffer overflows, cross-site scripting, security misconfiguration [3], weak authentication and authorisation mechanisms, and unencrypted data during transportation or storage.
 Security vulnerabilities can be identified using vulnerability scanners and performing penetration testing.
-When a vulnerability is detected, necessary steps should be taken to eliminate it or to mitigate its risk.
+When a vulnerability is detected, necessary steps should be taken to eliminate or mitigate its risk.

 Attack vector: It is the various ways that attackers may compromise the security of an information system, such as computing, communication, or data storage and retrieval systems.
-Some of the common attack vectors include
+Some of the common attack vectors include:

-• Phishing attacks
+• Phishing attacks.

-• Email attachments,
+• Email attachments.

-• Credential theft using various social engineering techniques,
+• Credential theft using various social engineering techniques.

-• Account takeover to steal or damage data and other resources and to conduct further attacks
+• Account takeover to steal or damage data and other resources and to conduct further attacks.

-• Cryptanalysis of encrypted data,
+• Cryptoanalysis of encrypted data.

-• Man-in-the-middle attacks,
+• Man-in-the-middle attacks.

-• Cross-site scripting,
+• Cross-site scripting.

-• SQL injection,
+• SQL injection.

-• Insider threats,
+• Insider threats.

-• Vulnerability exploits (e.g., vulnerabilities in unpatched software, servers, and operating systems),
+• Vulnerability exploits (e.g., vulnerabilities in unpatched software, servers, and operating systems).

-• Browser-based attacks, application compromise,
+• Browser-based attacks, application compromise.

-• Brute-force attacks to compromise passwords,
+• Brute-force attacks to compromise passwords.

 • Exploiting the presence of open ports.